These Old Cookbooks

 4. Layer prepared French onion sloppy joe mix over buns; sprinkle with Mozzarella or Swiss cheese, add top layer of buns.

-5. Microwave butter until melted; stir in Worcestershire sauce, dried minced onion, salt and mustard into the butter; pour over the top of the sandwich buns.
+5. Microwave butter until melted; stir in Worcestershire sauce, dried minced onion, salt and mustard into the butter; pour over the top of the sandwich buns, or brush the mixture on all sides of the buns.
 Let the sandwiches sit for 10 minutes.

 6. Cover tightly with foil, and bake for 15-20 minutes or until cheese is melted.